At this time, scheduling of MHFA Trainings is on hold. Please check back for future updates.

 Mental Health First Aid teaches a 5-step action plan to offer initial help to people with the signs and symptoms of mental illness or in a crisis and connect them with the appropriate professional, peer, social or self-help care.
 Anyone can take the 8-hour Mental Health First Aid course— human resource professionals, business owners, first responders, teachers, students, leaders in faith communities and any caring citizen.

-The course will be co-facilitated by Celia Felsenberg, LICSW, CLM Director of Strategic Development and Peter Reinertsen, LCMHC, CLM Director Adult Clinical Services and Access to Care, both certified Mental Health First Aid trainers.
-According to Felsenberg, "We are more likely to find someone in emotional distress rather than someone experiencing a heart attack, yet most people are not prepared to respond.
+The course is co-facilitated by certified Mental Health First Aid trainers.
+According to a MHFA trainer, "We are more likely to find someone in emotional distress rather than someone experiencing a heart attack, yet most people are not prepared to respond.
 Public health efforts have aimed to teach people CPR, the Heimlich or the use of 911 in emergencies, and now we have the Mental Health First Aid program for helping people recognize when a person is experiencing a mental health crisis and how best to respond.
 Anyone of us could face this scenario with a family member, friend, co-worker, neighbor or just someone you encounter in the community."